HMAS Bataan (I91): Construction and career

 The destroyer was laid down by Cockatoo Docks and Engineering Company Limited at the Cockatoo Island Dockyard, Sydney in New South Wales on 18 February 1942.
 She was launched on 15 January 1944 by Jean MacArthur, the wife of General Douglas MacArthur.
 The ship was commissioned into the RAN on 25 May 1945, with construction work completing on 26 June.
 The destroyer was originally to be named Chingilli, but this was changed to Kurnai (after the Kurnai or Gunai Aborigines) before construction started.
 The name was changed yet again prior to the ship's launch to Bataan; honouring ties between Australia and the United States by recognising the stand by US troops during the Battle of Bataan, and reciprocating the US decision to name a cruiser USS Canberra in honour of the Australian cruiser HMAS Canberra, lost at the Battle of Savo Island.

 On entering service, Bataan sailed to Japan via the Philippines; although arriving too late to participate in combat, she was present in Tokyo for the official Japanese surrender on 2 September 1945.
 Bataan remained in Japanese waters until 18 November, serving as representative of the Australian military and helping coordinate the repatriation of prisoners-of-war.
 Between late 1946 and late 1949, the destroyer spent 17 months over four tours of duty in Japanese waters with the British Commonwealth Occupation Force.
 The rest of these three years was spent operating in Australian waters.
+It was used in the 1948 film Always Another Dawn.

 In late June 1950, Bataan was en route to Japan for a fifth tour when the Korean War started.
 From early July 1950 until 29 May 1951, the destroyer operated off Korea; patrolling and blockading, escorting aircraft carriers, and bombarding shore targets.
 A second Korean tour occurred between 4 February and 31 August 1952, with Bataan fulfilling most of the same duties as before.
 Bataan was presented with the battle honour "Korea 1950–52" for her service.
 In November 1953, Bataan visited Singapore.
 This was the only time since the Korean War, and the only time for the rest of her career, that the destroyer would leave Australian waters.